RainerEngelken/SparseProp/README.md

 ### Implementation details
 A full specification of packages used and their versions can be found in _packages.txt_ .\
 For all calculations, a 'burn-in' period was discarded to let the network state converge to a stationary state.\
-All simulations were run on a single CPU and took on the order of minutes to a few of hours.
+All simulations were run on a single CPU and took on the order of minutes to a few hours.